-Order XXXIX of The Supreme Court Rules, 1966 (‘Rules’) deals with Election Petitions under Part III of the Presidential and Vice-Presidential Elections Act, 1952.
+Order XXXIX of The Supreme Court Rules, 1966 deals with Election Petitions under Part III of The Presidential and Vice-Presidential Elections Act, 1952.
 In Purno Agitok Sangma v.
-Pranab Mukherjee, (2013) 2 SCC 239 the Petitioner questioned the election of the Respondent as the President of India under Article 71 of the Constitution read with Order XXXIX of the Rules, and, in particular, Rule 13 thereof.
+Pranab Mukherjee, (2013) 2 SCC 239 the Petitioner questioned the Election of the Respondent as the President of India under Article 71 of the Constitution read with Order XXXIX of the Rules, and, in particular, Rule 13 thereof.

-Hon’ble Chief Justice of India Altmas Kabir, as he was then, speaking for the majority, found – that, with regard to the office of the Leader of the House, it was quite clear that the Respondent had tendered his resignation from membership of the House before he filed his nomination papers for the Presidential election; and that, as regards, the Office of the Chairman of the Indian Statistical Institute, though there was “some doubt” whether it was an “office of profit”, the Office was neither capable of yielding any profit or pecuniary gain.
+Hon’ble Chief Justice of India Altamas Kabir, as he was then, speaking for the Majority, found that, with regard to the Office of the Leader of the House, it was quite clear that the Respondent had tendered his resignation from membership of the House before he filed his nomination papers for the Presidential Election; and that, as regards, the Office of the Chairman of the Indian Statistical Institute, though there was “some doubt” whether it was an “office of profit”, the Office was neither capable of yielding any profit or pecuniary gain.

-Hon’ble Justice Ranjan Gogoi, a future Chief justice of India no less, nonetheless, was not persuaded enough by the views expressed by the majority.
-It was opined by him that in a preliminary hearing under Order XXXIX, Rule 13 of the Rules – the Court must be satisfied that “though the Election Petition discloses a clear cause of action and raises triable issue(s), yet a trial of the issues raised will not be necessary or justified in as much as even if the totality of the facts on which the Petitioner relies are assumed to be proved there will no occasion to cause any interference with the result of the election”.
-That, “only in such a situation that the Election Petition must not be allowed to cross the hurdle of the preliminary hearing.”
+Hon’ble Justice Ranjan Gogoi, Future Chief justice of India, was not persuaded enough by the views expressed by the Majority.
+It was opined by him that in a preliminary hearing under Order XXXIX, Rule 13 of the Rules, the Court must be satisfied that “though the Election Petition discloses a clear cause of action and raises triable issue(s), yet a trial of the issues raised will not be necessary or justified in as much as even if the totality of the facts on which the Petitioner relies are assumed to be proved there will no occasion to cause any interference with the result of the Election”.
+That, “only in such a situation that the Election Petition must not be allowed to cross the hurdle of the preliminary hearing”.